Quinton, Birmingham: History

 The name of Quinton is thought to derive from Cweningtun, meaning the queen's settlement.

-Quinton was formerly part of the ancient parish of Halesowen and was largely owned in medieval times by the wealthy abbey at Lapal near Halesowen.
+Quinton was formerly a chapelry in the ancient parish of Halesowen and was largely owned in medieval times by the wealthy abbey at Lapal near Halesowen.
 In the 1840s, when called The Quinton, mention was made of two small coal mines in the area and that the inhabitants were employed in nail manufacturing.
-The parish was generally known as Ridgacre until 1901, and formed, with most of Halesowen parish, a detached part of Shropshire, until moving to Worcestershire in 1844.
+It formed, with most of Halesowen parish, a detached part of Shropshire, until moving to Worcestershire in 1844.
+In 1866 Ridgacre became a separate civil parish, in 1894 the parish was renamed from "Ridgacre" to "Quinton".
+On 1 April 1912 the parish was abolished and merged with Birmingham.
+In 1911 the parish had a population of 1120.
 Quinton developed along the turnpiked Kidderminster and Birmingham road.

 Data from the 1881 census shows working in agriculture and the building trades to be the top two male occupations whereas for working women it was domestic service and nail making.

+Bourne College

 Prior to the construction of the M5 motorway, Quinton's north western boundary extended over 250 m to the west.
 Where is now the Chantry Drive housing development there formerly stood the Primitive Methodist, Bourne College in its 19 acre of grounds.
 The college, a boarding school for boys, was built in 1882 and named after one of the joint founders of Primitive Methodism, Hugh Bourne.
 Hoosen Close is named after the college's only headmaster.
 The college closed in 1928 and the buildings were used from 1931 as a residential home for elderly men, known as Quinton Hall.
 The hall was demolished in 1978.